maxbrunsfeld/counterfeiter/README.md

 Expect(num).To(Equal(uint64(5)))
 ```

-You can set their return values:
+You can stub their return values:

 ```go
 fake.DoThingsReturns(3, errors.New("the-error"))